swlkr/oksql/README.md

 - No defqueries macro
 - Simple results fn support (`-- fn: first`) support and that's it
 - No symbolic representation of `returning *`, just declare it explicitly
+- Implicit!
+Conversion of snake case to kebab case to and from the database!

 ## TODO